SunnyOswal/sunnyoswal.github.io/_posts/2021-06-20-trying-out-kubestack-for-gitops.md

 is_home_btn_reqd: "True"
 ---

-I recently came across `Kubestack` which is a GitOps framework for Infra automation for kubernetes.
+I recently came across `Kubestack` which is a GitOps framework for kubernetes Infra automation.
-- Kubestack currenlty supports AWS, AZURE and GCP .
+- Kubestack currently supports AWS, AZURE and GCP .
 - Kubestack has it's own terraform provider as well which is supported by `Kubestack` team.

 In my current project, we are using GCP so thought of trying out the [tutorial](https://www.kubestack.com/framework/documentation/tutorial-get-started) for GKE (GCP managed kubernetes service).

-The tutorial is very well documented and have clear instructions for multiple OS including Linux , macOS and Windows .
+The tutorial is very well documented and has clear instructions for multiple OS including Linux , macOS and Windows .
 But tutorial was a bit outdated for GKE and had to make few changes for getting it to work.
 Also the documentation lacks the 1 click code/commands snippet "Copy" function :clipboard: .

 Things that need to be updated which were not specified in documentation: